 NOTE: This article contains potential SPOILERS for Jurassic World: Fallen Kingdom

 The first Jurassic World: Fallen Kingdom trailer has finally arrived, teasing an explosive dino-adventure… and a secret dino-conspiracy.
-The conspiracy may be kept under wraps for now (and only slight hints offered in the first trailer), but the filmmakers are making the “explosive” part of the film their centerpiece.
+The conspiracy may be kept under wraps for now (and only slight hints were offered in the first trailer), but the filmmakers are making the “explosive” part of the film their centerpiece, and fans should expect it to be scarier than its predecessor.
 This time around, it isn’t a trip to the island of lost dinosaurs supplying the action, but a mission to remove the prehistoric wildlife before they’re destroyed.
 It seems John Hammond was so preoccupied with whether or not he could build a dinosaur park on a dormant volcano, he didn’t stop to wonder if he should.

 The coming volcanic eruption puts the entire plot on a ticking clock, reuniting Jurassic World‘s stars and some fresh blood (pun intended) to launch a last-minute rescue.
 The trailer doesn’t leave anything to speculation though, showing that the volcano can and will erupt… with the film’s heroes and dinosaurs still on it.
 That’s not the only story teased in the first trailer, and fans shouldn’t miss a single shot, reveal, or clue amidst all the action.
 So we’re breaking down every beat of Jurassic World: Fallen Kingdom‘s first footage.